fivdi/onoff/README.md

 ##### Gpio(gpio, direction [, edge] [, options])
 - gpio - An unsigned integer specifying the GPIO number.
 - direction - A string specifying whether the GPIO should be configured as an input or output.
-The valid values are: 'in', 'out', 'high', and 'low'. 'high' and 'low' are variants of 'out' that configure the GPIO as an output with an initial level of high or low respectively.
+The valid values are: 'in', 'out', 'high', and 'low'.
+If 'out' is specified the GPIO will be configured as an output and the value of the GPIO will be set to 0. 'high' and 'low' are variants of 'out' that configure the GPIO as an output with an initial level of high or low respectively.
 - [edge] - An optional string specifying the interrupt generating edge or edges for a GPIO input.
 The valid values are: 'none', 'rising', 'falling' or 'both'.
 The default value is 'none' indicating that the GPIO does not generate